 AN EVENING WITH WILLIAM KENT KRUEGER!
+SOLD OUT!

 Raised in the Cascade Mountains of Oregon, William Kent Krueger briefly attended Stanford University—before being kicked out for radical activities.
 After that, he logged timber, worked construction, tried his hand at freelance journalism, and eventually ended up researching child development at the University of Minnesota.
 He currently makes his living as a full-time author.
 He’s been married for over 40 years to a marvelous woman who is a retired attorney.
 He makes his home in St. Paul, a city he dearly loves.